avine/bem-flex-grid/README.md

 </html>
 ```

-> To learn more about the features, check out the [demos](https://avine.github.io/bem-flex-grid/demo.html).
+> To learn more about the features, check out the [demos](https://avine.github.io/bem-flex-grid/demo.html) available for both syntaxes.

 ## Installation and usage

-Install the package from [NPM](https://www.npmjs.com/package/bem-flex-grid) (or Yarn) and insert the link tag into your web pages or use Sass import for more customization.
+Install the package from [NPM](https://www.npmjs.com/package/bem-flex-grid) (or Yarn) and insert the link tag into your web pages or use Sass import for advanced customization.

-*NPM:*
+### NPM

 ```bash
 npm i bem-flex-grid
 ```

+### Usage with class syntax

 *Link tag:*